isawred2/Web-2.0-File-Manager/readme.md

 ## Demo

-You can see the demo of the application at http://web20boom.com/demo/fm.
-User: demo, pass: demo
+You can see the demo of the application at [[http://web20boom.com/demo/fm]].
+* User: demo
+* pass: demo